How To Induce Autophagy Without Fasting

 Exercise-induced Autophagy

-Another way you can trigger autophagy without fasting is through intense exercise.
+Another way you can trigger autophagy without fasting is through intense exercise [5, 6, 7].
 I'm not talking about running a marathon.
 As a matter of fact, you can do some pretty time efficient exercise by using weights for resistance training incorporated into your circuit training.

 Again, I feel the Japanese have really got this one nailed with the Ka'atsu device, which uses Blood Flow Restriction and Moderation to build muscle, increase growth hormone and nitric oxide in as short a time as possible.
 There are beauty benefits from this as well with Japanese aestheticians incorporating this into their spa offerings to enhance blood flow to skin, hair and nails.

-You can check this out by going to the lovely folks at Ka'atsu Global or visiting their Ka'atsu YouTube channel (no affiliation).
+You can check this out by going to the lovely folks at Ka'atsu Global or visiting their Ka'atsu YouTube channel.
+You can get 15% off with the code OXFORD15.

 Another great hack you can use is Dr John Jaquish's X3 Bar which allows you to use both your own body weight and some extremely strong, durable and (even for the strongest of you) challenging resistance bands.
 These are hooked to a unique metal bar which moves such that you can't put too much strain on the weakest load-bearing link, in this case, your wrists.